📱 New iOS App — CertFlash: CompTIA flashcards built for exam day. Get it on the App Store ↗

 Network+ Domain BreakdownDetailed breakdown of all 5 N10-009 domains with study priorities Network+ Cheat SheetQuick reference for exam day — OSI, ports, protocols, subnetting How to Pass Network+Study strategy, recommended resources, and exam tips A+ vs Network+Which to take first and what each certification covers Network+ vs Security+Differences, overlap, and which to pursue after Network+ CompTIA Certifications RoadmapFull certification pathway from A+ through to advanced certs

-What to Expect on the Network+ Exam
+What should you expect on the Network+ exam?

 The most important tactical preparation: don't spend more than 90 seconds on any multiple-choice question and cap PBQ time at 5 minutes each.
 Flag questions you're unsure about and return to them.
 Running out of time is a common failure mode — candidates who get stuck on difficult PBQs at the start often don't complete all the multiple-choice questions.